owid/owid-grapher/site/client/figures/readme.md

-# Embedded Figures
+# MultiEmbedder

 [note: This readme is a stub.]

 Other sites can embed all our Graphers and Explorers as iFrames.
-Internally we can do something a little more efficient and powerful using this "Embedded Figures" concept.
+Internally we can do something a little more efficient and powerful using this "MultiEmbedder" concept.

 ## Step 1